Investor Education and Protection Fund (IEPF) Guide

 What is the Form IEPF-5?

 Usually, the refund procedure for shares and dividends that have been transferred to the IEPF is linked to Form IEPF-5.
-Investors can claim unclaimed dividends or shares by filing Form IEPF-5 when shares transferred to the IEPF because shareholders have not been in contact or when dividends announced by corporations go unclaimed for a predetermined amount of time.
+Investors can claim unclaimed dividends or shares by filing Form IEPF-5 when shares are transferred to the IEPF because shareholders have not been in contact or when dividends announced by corporations go unclaimed for a predetermined amount of time.

 How to get your shares back from the IEPF